Nora Cornolle

 Nora Cornolle (born December 6, 1989) is a French professional mixed martial artist and Muay Thai fighter who competes in the women's Bantamweight division of the Ultimate Fighting Championship (UFC).
 As a Muay Thai fighter, she was the French national professional champion and she won a silver medal at the 2022 World Games.
-As of May 6, 2025, she is #12 in the UFC women's bantamweight rankings.
+As of September 5, 2026, she is #12 in the Meta UFC women's bantamweight rankings.

 Background

 Cornolle was born in the La Source-Les Presles quarter of Épinay-sur-Seine; she still lives there.
 After obtaining a literary baccalaureate, she continued in a preparatory class for languages and human sciences at the Auguste-Blanqui high school in Saint-Ouen-sur-Seine, then obtained a master's degree in communication at CELSA Sorbonne University.
 During a study internship in Thailand, she learned Muay Thai at the age of 21.

 Muay Thai career

 Attracted since her youth by combat sports but held back by her family, Cornolle began practicing late.
 With the Puteaux Scorp Thaï club, this does not prevent her from being five times French champion, including two professional titles, European champion and silver medalist at the World Games in 2022.

 In 2018, Cornolle stood out with two victories in muay thai and K-1 against Mallaury Kalachnikoff, then her career took a break with the diagnosis of an autoimmune disease, Hashimoto's thyroiditis, but she managed to cope with it through rigorous physical preparation.